Complaints’ Policy & Procedure

 If we have to change any of the timescales above, we will let you know and explain why.

-- If you are not satisfied with our handling of your complaint within eight weeks of making it, you may refer the complaint to the Legal Ombudsman.
+- If you are not satisfied with our handling of your complaint, you should refer your concerns to the Legal Ombudsman within six months of our final response.

 The Legal Ombudsman is an independent organisation with powers to resolve complaints about legal services when issues have not been resolved between an individual and their lawyer.
 Their help does not cover the legal advice you received from a lawyer or the disappointment you feel because you disagree with the outcome of a court case.